kartik-v/yii2-popover-x/README.md

 An extended popover widget for Yii Framework 2 based on the [bootstrap-popover-x jQuery plugin](http://plugins.krajee.com/popover-x) by Krajee.
 This plugin is an extended popover JQuery plugin which combines both the popover and bootstrap modal features and includes various new styling enhancements.
-This widget can be setup just like the builtin yii\bootstrap\Modal, with some additional enhancements.
+This widget can be setup just like the builtin `yii\bootstrap\Modal`, with some additional enhancements.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the